fbpx

 Sync tempo with external MIDI clock, Rackspace Properties in Gig Performer

-The next step is finding a source that generates MIDI clock events; the source is usually a special hardware MIDI clock device or a MIDI keyboard that can act as the MIDI clock master.
+The source is usually a special hardware MIDI clock device or a MIDI keyboard that can act as the MIDI clock master.

 Alternatively, the source can be produced by applications such as MaxMSP, Ableton Live, or any other application with MIDI clock generating capability.

-For the purposes of this article, I’ll use an open source and cross-platform application MidiClock, a simple MIDI Clock generator, and send generated MIDI messages through virtual MIDI devices.
-Mac users have an advantage as macOS already includes the built-in IAC port that can be used with this kind of applications; Windows users will need to install a free virtual MIDI driver such as LoopBe1 (which is used in this example).
+Mac users have an advantage as macOS already includes the built-in IAC port that you can use with this kind of applications; Windows users will need to install a free virtual MIDI driver such as LoopBe1 (which is used in this example).

 So the steps are: